Table of Contents

 Note: still relevant in 2026

-On iOS specifically, Safari extension support remains limited.
-Bookmarklets work natively in Safari on iPhone and iPad with no restrictions — making them one of the most practical lightweight automation tools on the platform in 2026.
+On iOS, Safari extension support stays limited.
+And if you turn on Lockdown Mode, several web APIs are switched off.
+Bookmarklets work right inside Safari on iPhone and iPad, with no limits.
+That makes them one of the handiest lightweight automation tools on the platform in 2026.